KostyaTf2UA/Slender-Fortress-New-Versions/README.md

 # Slender Fortress New Versions

-Since Kit is busy with his real life, I took the developement of slender fortress, and I made new and improved versions.
-Slender fortress new versions.
+Kit is busy with his real life, Benoist is busy with potato.tf and what else he does since he's no longer interested in developing this publicly (As far as I know), I'm gonna take over the project and slowly make updates to it to help the public enjoy SF2 again!.

 ![](https://cloud.githubusercontent.com/assets/4492504/4125890/ff16b996-32e5-11e4-96b9-102fc0175adf.jpg)